W06 Project

 Overview

-The final website project is a comprehensive assessment of the course learning outcomes giving you an opportunity to demonstrate your mastery of the course learning outcomes in HTML, CSS, and JavaScript to create a dynamic and responsive website that adheres to development standards.
+The final website project is a comprehensive assessment that demonstrates your mastery of the course learning outcomes in HTML, CSS, and JavaScript.
+You will create a dynamic, responsive website that adheres to professional development standards.

 Project Requirements